This fact sheet is for information only. You should get legal advice about your personal situation.

 - take reasonable steps to check the information you gave about your financial circumstances is correct (such as by asking for payslips or Centrelink income statements or bank statements).

-Lenders also have extra checks to do for:
+Lenders also have extra checks for:

-When a loan must be assessed as unsuitable
+When credit must be assessed as unsuitable

-A loan is unsuitable if, at the time of the assessment:
+Credit is unsuitable if, at the time of the assessment:

 Problems with assessing credit suitability